marijnh/Eloquent-JavaScript/05_higher_order.md

 // → called with [3, 2, 1] , returned 1
 ```

-We can even write functions that provide new types of ((control flow)).
+We can even write functions that provide new types of ((control flow)):

 ```
 function unless(test, then) {